Code-Nit-Whit/Game-Console/README.md

 ##Origins

-This game was created as a class assignment for my Application Development at Full Sail University.
-It is a console application that uses the .NET framework.
+This game was created as a class assignment for my Application Development at University quite a few years ago.
+It is a console application.
+Nothing too special just a learning project.

 ##Features